-The NCS model places an emphasis on developing and supporting shared leadership among staff so that teachers have multiple opportunities to contribute beyond their own classroom.
-Tapping into the skills, ideas, experiences, and enthusiasm of committed faculty and staff throughout the building is a powerful strategy to continually improve instruction that supports learning and growth for all students, including those with disabilities and English Language Learners.
+The NCS approach emphasizes developing and supporting shared leadership among the staff so that teachers have multiple opportunities to contribute beyond their classrooms.
+Tapping into the skills, ideas, experiences, and enthusiasm of committed faculty and staff throughout the building is a powerful strategy to continually improve instruction that supports learning and growth for all students, particularly Black, Indigenous, and Youth of Color (BIYOC).

-To accomplish this, NCS Coaches help establish and coach an Instructional Leadership Team (ILT) at each partner school that has the capacity, focus, and responsibility to lead continuous instructional improvement.
-The ILT includes leaders at the school from all academic departments—usually teachers who are interested in helping to define and reach important instructional goals.
+To accomplish this, NCS Coaches support schools in establishing and strengthening Instructional Leadership Teams (ILT) that have the capacity, focus, and responsibility to lead continuous instructional improvement.
+The ILT includes leaders at the school from all academic departments—usually teachers interested in helping define and reach critical instructional goals.

 Data, Research, and Instruction

-The ILT uses data about their school, from test scores to student work, as well as current research to determine a school-wide instructional goal, called a Targeted Instructional Area (TIA).
+The ILT uses data about their school, from test scores to student work, as well as current research, to determine a school-wide instructional goal called a Targeted Instructional Area (TIA).
 The TIA applies to all disciplines and supports the learning of all students.
 Examples of TIAs are critical thinking and argumentative literacy.
-Once a TIA is determined, the ILT engages in a cycle of inquiry to review the research, explore and implement best practices, and share insights that can improve how the faculty approach their work.
-Each team is supported every step of the way by a NCS Coach who meets with them regularly to discuss how to establish effective conditions, structures, and practices for school-wide instructional improvement.
-This process develops a collaborative school culture focused on teaching and learning, and it supports teachers to continually improve their practice.
+Once a TIA is determined, the ILT engages in a cycle of inquiry to review the relevant research, explore and implement best practices, and share insights that can improve faculty approach to their work.
+Each ILT team is supported every step of the way by an NCS Coach who meets with them regularly to discuss how to establish necessary conditions, structures, and practices for school-wide instructional improvement.
+This process develops a collaborative school culture focused on equitable teaching and learning while continually supporting teachers to improve their practice.

-NCS’s approach to working with ILTs is designed to build shared responsibility for reaching common instructional goals in all classrooms.
-It rests on the belief that adults will perform their best when they are in a safe and challenging environment designed to support them to take risks and grow.
-NCS supports ILTs to use the Targeted Leadership Consulting model of a professional learning cycle, which includes professional reading, observation and feedback among teachers, and monitoring and modifying classroom practice.
+Our approach to working with ILTs builds shared responsibility for reaching common instructional goals in all classrooms.
+It rests on the belief that adults will perform their best in a safe and challenging environment designed to support them to take risks and grow.
+NCS supports ILTs using the Targeted Leadership Consulting model of a professional learning cycle, which includes professional reading, teacher observation and feedback, and monitoring and modifying classroom practice.
 The process reinforces collaboration among faculty and is embedded in the day-to-day work.

-Each quarter, NCS schools hold an instructional Learning Walk, in which members of the ILT visit classrooms at their school to see their colleagues in action.
-NCS also organizes quarterly Guided Visits, where members of ILTs from all NCS schools are invited to another partner school to visit a number of classrooms, then meet afterwards to discuss what they observed, give feedback to the host school, and discuss the implications for their own schools.
-This is a powerful way for teachers to share their teaching methods and to gain insight from their peers.
+NCS also supports schools in holding instructional Learning Walks, in which members of the ILT visit classrooms at their school to see their colleagues in action.
+Furthermore, NCS organizes Guided Visits, in which members of ILTs from all NCS schools are invited to another partner school to visit several classrooms.
+Afterward, members meet to discuss what they observed, give feedback to the host school, and discuss the implications for their schools.
+This process is a powerful way for teachers to share their teaching methods and gain insight from their peers.

-As an ILT grows and its practices take hold in the school, NCS continues to work with the team to lead the school in deep layers of interaction around common instructional goals.
-In this way, the ILT builds a powerful culture of investment and excellence for all students.
+As an ILT grows and its practices take hold in the school, NCS continues to work with the team to lead the school in deep layers of interaction around common instructional goals and culturally responsive teaching and learning.
+In this way, the ILT builds a robust culture of investment, equity, and excellence for all students.